aniass/Product-Categorization-NLP/README.md

 ### Summary

 To resolve problem of the product categorization based on their description I have applied multi-class text classification.
 I began with data analysis and data pre-processing from the dataset.
 Then I have used a combinations of text representation such as BoW +TF-IDF and doc2vec.
 I have experimented with several Machine Learning algorithms: Logistic Regression, Linear SVM, Multinomial Naive Bayes, Random Forest, Gradient Boosting and Neural Networks: MLP and Convolutional Neural Network (CNN) using different combinations of text representations and embeddings.
 Additionaly I have applied a transfer learning with a pretrained Distilbert model from Huggingface Transformers library.

 From the experiments one can see that the tested models give a overall high accuracy and similar results for the problem.
 The SVM (BOW +TF-IDF) model give the best accuracy of validation set equal to 96 %.
 Logistic regression performed very well both with BOW + TF-IDF and Doc2vec and achieved similar accuracy as MLP.
 CNN with word embeddings also has a very comparable result (93 %) to MLP.
-Transfer learning with Distilbert model also gave a similar results to previous models an we achieved an accuracy on the test set equal to 93 %.
+Transfer learning with Distilbert model also gave a similar results to previous models and its achieved an accuracy on the test set equal to 93 %.
 That shows the extensive models are not gave a better results to the problem than simple Machine Learning models such as SVM.

 Model | Embeddings | Accuracy
 ------------ | ------------- | -------------